tavinathanson/taviblock/README.md

    - Drag the new application to your Dock for easy access.
    - Optionally, change its icon to match the original Chrome icon for consistency.

-By using this custom launcher, you can ensure that Chrome operates without caching, providing a more reliable experience when using TaviBlock & PF Blocker.
+By using this custom launcher, you can ensure that Chrome operates without caching, providing a more reliable experience when using TaviBlock.